aelzenaar/bucephalus/README.md

 Goal: [futuristic](https://abstrusegoose.com/440) paperless society or something.

 ## Plan.
-1. Prototype template system for TeX [Prototyped](horsepee/)
+1. Prototype template system for TeX (Done)
 2. Storage of files by date for retrieval by ID in both source and PDF form where applicable.
-[Done for date-based retrieval](app/) - need to add ID based retrieval
+(Done.)
-3. REST api and web interface barebones [Done for date-based retrieval](app/)
+3. REST api and web interface barebones (Done)
 4. Nice system to add files
 4. Tag system
 5. Search